jane-doronina/jane-doronina/README.md

 - I'm a Full-stack/Frontend Developer based in London.
 - Passionate about problem-solving, creative design and building all aspects of UX/UI.
 - Strong believer in continuous learning.
-- Currently sharpening my skills in advanced JavaScript and testing
+- Currently sharpening my skills in advanced JavaScript and testing frameworks.
 - Teaching others to code at Le Wagon London.

 ## 🔧 Technologies & Tools